 Once you reach the Old Man, you can continue up to St John’s Head, but to be honest even happy-go-lucky cliff marcher here would be very wary doing so.
 St John’s Head is HUGE.
 Absolutely massive.
 352m of massive, in fact.
 It looks like something out of Jurassic freaking Park.

 The overhangs are pretty terrifying and we chose to do the walk on a windy day, so instead, we turned back to Rackwick and continued our walk to Moaness through the, quite frankly absolutely beautiful, glen.

 We calculated that we must have walked about 11 miles on this trip, and it was worth every one.

 Hoxa Head, South Ronaldsay

 Although it’s not absolutely stunning scenery around the cliffs themselves, Hoxa Head is a great place to go for fantastic views over Scapa Flow, Hoy, Flotta and much of both mainland Orkney and mainland Scotland.
-Hoxa Head is also littered with pillbox lookout points from the war, and provides some of the most accessible ones in Orkney which are free to explore.
-There’s a tea room to stop at to, which serves lovely food.
+Hoxa Head is also littered with pillbox lookout points from WWII, and provides some of the most accessible ones in Orkney which are free to explore.

 Brough Of Deerness

-Having never had much to do with Deerness, I only discovered the brough this year.
+Having never had much to do with Deerness, I only discovered the brough in the past few years.
 In fact, I even stopped by the Gloup a couple of times before making a trip up to the brough.